-In 2016, there were a total of 12,314 distracted driver involved crashes in Washington State.
+In 2016, there were a total of 12,314 accidents involving distracted drivers in Washington state.
 Of those, 199 resulted in a suspected serious injury, while 77 were fatal.
 Nationally, 3,477 died in “distracted-affected” crashes in 2015.
 Distracted driving has reached epidemic levels in the United States.

 Involved In A Distracted Driving Crash?

-A person injured in a serious car collision may lose months, if not years, of wages, in addition to paying medical bills for long hospital stays and physical therapy.
+A person who is injured in a car accident may lose months, if not years, of wages, in addition to paying medical bills for long hospital stays and physical therapy.
 In addition to these challenges, the insurance companies can be uncooperative and intimidating.
 Insurance adjusters are trained to limit their losses by paying out as little as possible in settlements.

 Attorney Chris Davis and the legal team at Davis Law Group, P.S., have decades of legal experience in personal injury law and helping people who have been injured litigate auto insurance claims.
 Davis Law Group cannot undo the injuries that you have suffered, but we can make sure that whoever caused the accident is held accountable.

 Davis Law Group is familiar with the many tactics insurance companies employ to deny you the fair compensation you deserve.
 Please call today at (206) 727-4000, use the chat feature below or fill out the contact form on this page for a free case evaluation.